 Since the discovery of high temperature superconductors in 1986, rapid technical advances have characterized the HTS industry, which in turn have resulted in a large number of patents, including overlapping patents, relating to superconductivity.
 As a result, the patent situation in the field of HTS technology and products is unusually complex.
 We have obtained licenses to patents and patent applications covering some HTS materials.
 We currently have non-exclusive rights to a fundamental U.S. patent (U.S. 8,060,169 B1) covering 2G and similar HTS wire and applications and may elect in the future to allow our rights under this license to lapse.
-However, we may have to obtain additional licenses to HTS materials and, upon expiration of U.S. 8,060,169 patent to the materials covered by such patent.
+However, we may have to obtain additional licenses to HTS materials.